Thursday, July 11, 2024

 Usually we just get monsters inspired by Alien, so it's pretty cool to get a protagonist ship that looks like a Xenomorph-head.

-That said, the real crown jewel of R-Type... is the Force Pod.
+That said, the real crown jewel of R-Type... is, of course, the Force Pod.
 This thing has all kinds of uses.
 You can attach it to the front or back of your ship to function as a shield.
 You can fire it into enemies to do continuous huge damage.
 You can let it float around firing shots on its own to get more fire-coverage on the screen.
 In short, it's awesome.

 A slightly Xeno-y miniboss!
 At first I was playing this game on Novice (the lowest difficulty level, below even Easy) and when I one-shotted this thing, I began to rethink that.